lochrist/lochrist.github.io/_posts/2017-06-17-physics-simulation-programming.md

 ![vpy](../img/bouncingball.gif)

-By looking at that program we see tha VPython provides the heavy lifting for all the stuff a Physics students don't want to handle himself: creating 3D objects (boxes and ball), handling camera manipulation and initializing the 3D environment.
+By looking at that program we see tha VPython provides the heavy lifting for all the stuff a Physic student don't want to handle himself: creating 3D objects (boxes and ball), handling camera manipulation and initializing the 3D environment.

-In my opinion, the only downside to VPython for a student (and teacher) perspective is that you need to have a computer with Python installed and install VPython itself as well.
-A difficult endeavor as my girlfriend school the IT managers are next to useless and they prevent anybody from installing anything on any computers.
+In my opinion, the only downside to VPython for a student (and teacher) perspective is that you need to have a computer with Python and VPython installed.
+A difficult endeavor as my at girlfriend's school the IT managers are next to useless and they prevent anybody from installing anything on any computers.

 ### Glowscript
 All of those IT woes are taken care of by [Glowscript](http://www.glowscript.org).
 Glowscript is basically VPython (it is by the same author: the prolific [Bruce Sherwood](https://github.com/BruceSherwood)) in the web!
-The Glowscript web site allows users to enter and runs their programs directly from the Glow script web site.
+The Glowscript web site allows users to enter and runs their programs directly from the cloud.

 Here is the bouncing ball available right in your [browser](http://www.glowscript.org/#/user/GlowScriptDemos/folder/Examples/program/Bounce).
 If you look at the [code](http://www.glowscript.org/#/user/GlowScriptDemos/folder/Examples/program/Bounce/edit) there is a small surprise though: